MicrosoftDX/DeviceSilhouette/Documentation/deployment.md

 ## Set the service port

-1. Make a decesion about the port you want the service to be avilabe.
+1. 1.
+Make a decision about the port you want the service to be available.
 2. Make sure this port is configured correctly on the Load balancer load balancing rules, and it is enable on the VNET/ Network Security group.
 3. Set the service in StateManagementServiceWebAPI\PackageRoot\ServiceManifest.xml